joren485/blog/_drafts/aur-packages-expired-domains.md

 lang: "en-us"
 ---

 The [Arch User Repository](https://aur.archlinux.org/) (AUR) is a software repository for Arch Linux.
-It differs from the official Arch Linux repositories in that its packages are provided by its users and not officially supported by the Arch Linux.
+It differs from the official Arch Linux repositories in that its packages are provided by its users and not officially supported by Arch Linux.

 The lack of support is more a feature than a bug, because it allows the AUR to contain packages that are difficult to support (e.g. because of licensing issues) or are only used by a handful of users.
-However, the lack of support also means that there is less quality control and [bad actors can introduce malicious packages](https://securityaffairs.co/wordpress/74352/malware/arch-linux-aur-malware.html).
+However, lack of support also means less quality control, which [allows bad actors to introduce malicious packages](https://securityaffairs.co/wordpress/74352/malware/arch-linux-aur-malware.html).
 To warn users of this risk, the AUR has a big disclaimer on the front page:
 > **DISCLAIMER: AUR packages are user produced content.
 Any use of the provided files is at your own risk.**

 There are multiple ways to introduce a malicious package (or malicious changes to a legitimate package) into the AUR.
 For example, by becoming the maintainer of orphaned packages (i.e. packages that are no longer supported by their previous maintainers) or typosquatting popular package names.